 Tracking your music practice time isn't about obsessive data collection.
 It's about understanding your own patterns, building sustainable habits, and seeing concrete proof of your progress.

-The musicians who improve fastest aren't necessarily the most talented.
-They're the ones who practice deliberately, consistently, and with awareness of what they're actually doing.
+The musicians who improve fastest aren't necessarily the most talented—they're the ones who practice with awareness.

 Start tracking today.
 Your future self—the one performing that piece flawlessly—will thank you.